bootlin/training-materials/slides/security-userland/security-userland.typ

 - Access control is determined by rules
 - Rules are controlled by the system administrator
-- Every time a subject tries to access an object, the operating system looks for a corresponding rule
+- Every time a subject tries to access an object, the OS looks for a corresponding rule
 - Objects can be accessed only if an existing rule allows this access
 - Allows to enforce better rules, but more complex to maintain than DAC